-When you’re giving something to somebody, it should be the kind of thing they want to have.
+When you are giving something to somebody, it should be the kind of thing they want to have.
 Too many gifts are really a chore disguised as a present.
 This is a bit irritating.
 Nobody wants a chore.
-For example, if you gave someone a general gift card that can be spent at a department store, that’s specific, but it allows them to choose.
+For example, if you gave someone a general gift card that can be spent at a department store, that is specific, but it allows them to choose.

-However, if you give someone a gift card to a specific restaurant, now they’ve got to work that restaurant into their regular “schedule”.
-Generally, unless you know someone absolutely loves such dining or entertainment options, it’s best to be somewhat general with gift cards.
-But there’s not much that’s remarkable about even the most appropriately purchased gift card. read about Curt E. Liebman MD
+However, if you give someone a gift card to a specific restaurant, now they have to work that restaurant into their regular “schedule”.
+Generally, unless you know someone absolutely loves such dining or entertainment options, it is best to be somewhat general with gift cards.
+But there is not much that is remarkable about even the most appropriately purchased gift card.

 Anybody can go out, spend twenty bucks, and stick a piece of plastic into a birthday wishes greeting card.
-That doesn’t put yourself into a gift, and it doesn’t provide a person with something memorable.
-You might as well just put a $20 bill in a card; it’ll be less of a chore.
+That does not put yourself into a gift, and it does not provide a person with something memorable.
+You might as well just put a $20 bill in a card; it will be less of a chore.
 However, as the new year gains momentum, there are some interesting options to consider.
 Personalized accessories for men are a good example and would make a nice and thoughtful gift for him.

-You can get personalized gifts that are reasonably affordable, show how much you really care about someone, and provide them with an enjoyable trinket, clothing item, or souvenir that will always remind them of you when they wear it, see it or use it.
-Following we’ll briefly cover a few ideas.
+You can get personalized gifts that are reasonably affordable, show how much you really care about someone, and provide them with an enjoyable trinket, clothing item, or souvenir that will always remind them of you when they wear it, see it, or use it.
+Following we will briefly cover a few ideas:

 1. Custom Clothes: Socks, Pants, Shirts, Hats, T-Shirts

 A monogrammed glove is kind of fun.
 Monogrammed socks are as well.
 But you can do more.
-Because of the internet and computational technology, you can have digital printing on tee-shirt, sweaters, and jackets.
+Because of the internet and computational technology, you can have digital printing on t-shirts, sweaters, and jackets.
 Barring that, you can put some fun slogans, interesting designs, artistic pieces, or “in” jokes.